KalaKit/KalaWindow/docs/minimum_requirements.md

 The following tables list the oldest known hardware that should, in theory, run this framework at the API level.
 These configurations are not tested and may not offer usable performance.
 They represent the technical minimum for compatibility, not a performance recommendation.

 All targets assume **64-bit systems with Windows 10/11 or Linux distro from the same era**.
-Older OS versions may work but are **untested**.

 ### OpenGL 3.3